 As a favorite amongst gardeners, loam is a proportionate mixture of clay, silt, and sand particles.
 The sand makes it a well-drained soil, but it does not lose water too quickly because of the silt and clay.
 The high nutrient content of silt and clay also benefit your garden, and the content mixture makes it easy for plants to absorb.
 Loam has great texture, structure, and is easy to cultivate.
 However, don’t forget that arid plants like cacti do not grow well in loam soils.

 Understanding your soil is as important as understanding the plants you want to cultivate.
 Knowledgeable gardeners do not waste the time or money mismatching plants and soil because they know the conditions needed for their plants to thrive.
 Testing your soil will help determine the pH and condition of your soil so you can better plan your garden.
 You can also add supplements to help your soil become viable for hearty plant life.
-Find out more about creating healthy soil here.
+Find out more about the importance of fertile soil.